 Another ever-popular way to while away an afternoon is with a visit to Wainui Falls.
 It’s an easy, family friendly one-hour return walk and includes a little suspension bridge.
 The serenity of the native bush and chorus of birdsong is only disrupted by the thundering 20 metre falls as they plummet into deep blue water beneath granite bedrock.

 You’ll want a few days in Golden Bay as there’s still more picture-perfect sightseeing to be done.
-At an impressive 34km long, Farewell Spit wraps itself around the upper reaches of the bay and is home to over 90 wetland and migratory bird species as well as seal pups.
+At an impressive 34km long, Farewell Spit wraps itself around the upper reaches of the bay and is home to over 110 wetland and migratory bird species as well as seal pups.
 As such, it is a highly protected bird sanctuary and wetland that can only be explored with Farewell Spit Eco Tours.
 Book in and they’ll take you to the historic lighthouse, gannet colony and to the northernmost point of the South Island, Cape Farewell.
-Here, we were proud to officially open our Wharariki Eco Sanctuary in January this year, after months of hard work and dedication by the HealthPost Nature Trust and our partners, the Department of Conservation and Manawhenuaki Mohua.
+Here, we were proud to officially open the Wharariki Ecosanctuary - back in January 2020, after months of hard work and dedication by the HealthPost Nature Trust and our partners, the Department of Conservation and Manawhenuaki Mohua.
 This means you can now visit and witness our efforts to create a safe habitat, and rich and protected ecosystem that will allow threatened species to flourish.

-On the Tasman Sea side of Cape Farewell, where the HealthPost Nature Trust’s Wharariki Eco Sanctuary is located, you can discover the breathtakingly stunning Wharariki Beach, where wild winds and waves have created massive rock and sand dune formations.
-It is little wonder this beach is now world famous as a Windows 10 screensaver.
-Its beauty will blow your mind.
+On the Tasman seaside of Cape Farewell, where the HealthPost Nature Trust’s Wharariki Ecosanctuary is located, you can discover the breathtakingly stunning Wharariki Beach, where wild winds and waves have created massive rock and sand dune formations.
+It is little wonder this beach is now world famous, it's beauty will blow your mind.
 We think Wharariki is best explored cantering along the sand on horseback, but if you prefer to walk, access is just a 20-minute walk through undulating farmland and forest.

 For other impressive rock formations, don’t miss the aptly named Labyrinth Rocks Park, where you will weave your way among limestone outcrops and lush native bush.
 A real highlight for kids, Labyrinth Rocks is sure to capture their imagination and they’ll have such fun pointing out the characters etched in the limestone or hunting for the small figurines hidden in rocky ledges and tucked behind leaves.